ibm-cloud-docs/discovery-data/getting-started.md

     ![Shows the keyword facet looks.](images/gs-keyword-facet-added.png)

 You successfully added a built-in NLU enrichment that recognizes keywords in the sample collection documents.
-Then you added a facet that uses the keywords enrichment to let you filter the documents by keyword.
+Then, you added a facet that uses the keywords enrichment to let you filter the documents by keyword.

 ## Share the sample project
 {: #gs-deploy}